St Nicholas’ Chantry

 As children start their school life they will very much focus on learning to read.
 As they move higher up the school and into secondary education and beyond they will be reading to learn.
 So it is vitally important that we support our youngest pupils to quickly learn to read.
 We want every child to love reading and to do this we must make sure that it is a pleasurable experience and that they can read with accuracy and fluency so they can access as many opportunities as possible.

 We use ULS assessment tracker to monitor your child's progress with phonics and your child will be given reading books at the correct level for their phonic knowledge.
 The children should be able to read these books with at least 90% accuracy.
-Your child's reading books will be changed in school every Tuesday - please record their reading at home in the Reading Log.
+Your child's reading books will be changed in school every Thursday - please record their reading at home in the Reading Log.

 We can't stress enough the importance of children practicing their reading with an adult at least 3 times a week.
 If your child finishes a book, please encourage your child to re-read the book to help increase their fluency and comprehension.
 Please log all reads in your child's reading record for a chance of winning a Recommended read during Celebration assembly.